The Least of These: The Graham Staines Story

-The Least of These is a 2019 drama film based on the true story of Graham Staines, an Australian missionary working in India helping lepers.
+The Least of These is a 2019 drama film based on the true story of Graham Staines, an Australian missionary who worked in India helping people with leprosy.
 The film is directed by Aneesh Daniel and written by Andrew Matthews.
 Stephen Baldwin plays Staines.
-The film was shot in 2012 in India.

 Plot

 As the social fabric of life in rural India disintegrates in the late 1990s, journalist Manav Banerjee (Sharman Joshi) moves with his pregnant wife to the State of Orissa in hope of a better life and the promise of a lucrative career.
 When speculation mounts that local Australian missionary Graham Staines (Stephen Baldwin) is illegally proselytizing leprosy patients, Manav agrees to investigate undercover for the newspaper.
 What he finds is a series of revelations that are difficult to fathom and even harder to explain, and Manav is forced to make a choice between his own ambition and the truth.
 In the end, his actions spark a tragic event that is felt around the world.
 Based on a true story and shot on location in India.